Anna Marie (song)

-"Anna Marie" is a song written by Cindy Walker, sung by Jim Reeves, and released on the RCA Victor label.
-In December 1958, it peaked at No. 3 on Billboards country and western jockey chart.
+"Anna Marie" is a song with music and lyrics by Cindy Walker.
+It was first recorded by Jim Reeves for his album Girls I Have Known (1957, RCA Victor).
+This recording of the song peaked at No. 3 on Billboards country and western jockey chart in December 1958.
 It spent 18 weeks on the charts and was also ranked No. 35 on Billboards 1958 year-end country and western chart.
+"Anna Marie" was also recorded by Hank Locklin on his album Foreign Love (1958, RCA Victor), and by Daniel O'Donnell on the album Welcome to My World (2004, Rosette).